dotnet/docs-maui/docs/user-interface/graphics/paint.md

 :::image type="content" source="media/paint/solidpaint.png" alt-text="Screenshot of a rounded rectangle, filled with a silver SolidPaint object.":::

-Alternatively, the color can be specified with the `Color` property:
+Alternatively, the color can be specified with the <xref:Microsoft.Maui.Graphics.SolidPaint.Color> property:

 ```csharp
 SolidPaint solidPaint = new SolidPaint